marx-in-ua/das-kapital/tex/README.md

 Аfter
 	I. !100 - !0101 - fix link to pages in footnote
 	footnotes on i/0532
-	find where the col space set to 0 page ref 392 on iii.1.423
+	page ref 392 on iii.1.423
 	footnote ref on i.210